Skip to main content

 • Be located in Western Australia; and,

-• Be a Western Australian Government Public School as categorised by the Australian Curriculum, Assessment and Reporting Authority.
+• Be a Western Australian government school as categorised by the Australian Curriculum, Assessment and Reporting Authority.

 Applicants must address the assessment criterion in the application.
 Assessment of the application will be assessed on this criteria.